openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 >
 > I had a side project the last two weeks: Make the build service more fun to use.
 >
-> No matter how much fun you have creating packages, if they don™t build, there is
+> No matter how much fun you have creating packages, if they donâ€™t build, there is
           little point in using a Service that has Build in its name, no?
 So one of the major goals of the service is actually to help those that want to build packages as good as possible.
           But there is a problem:
 >
-> Let me quote from the landing page of [build.opensuse.org](https://build.opensuse.org/): The openSUSE Build Service hosts 16,414 projects, with
+> Let me quote from the landing page of [build.opensuse.org](https://build.opensuse.org/): â€œThe openSUSE Build Service hosts 16,414 projects, with
-          107,691 packages, in 26,259 repositories and is used by 25,967 confirmed users..
-That are quite some high numbers “ especially in the relation to the ~25 servers we have for actually building.
+          107,691 packages, in 26,259 repositories and is used by 25,967 confirmed users.â€.
+That are quite some high numbers â€“ especially in the relation to the ~25 servers we have for actually building.
 >
 > If you look at the build statistics of the last month (and this is just i586, x86_64
-          has around the same), you notice that there is not much purple in the Busy workers / Idle workers graphic:
+          has around the same), you notice that there is not much purple in the â€œBusy workers / Idle workersâ€ graphic:
 >
 > **FigureÂ 3.Â Buildservice**
 >